 3.2: Puck swears to Oberon that he didn't mean to sprinkle the juice in the wrong guy's eyeballs.
 Oberon told him to find a guy "dressed like an Athenian," and that's what he did.
 Either way, he's not sorry it turned out this way, as the whole thing is hilarious.

 3.2: Puck tells Oberon they've got to fix this business quickly, as the morning is coming and it's the hour for ghosts to wander back to their graves, which is scary and creepy.

 3.2: Puck rounds up Lysander and Demetrius and watches them fall asleep.
 He also waits for Hermia to show up and take a nap.
 Then he applies the antidote to Lysander's eyes so the guy will wake up, see Hermia, and fall back in love with her.

-4.1: Puck changes Bottom back to its original form.
+4.1: Puck changes Bottom back to his original form.

-- 5.1: Puck attends the weddings of Theseus & Hippolyta; Lysander and Hermia; Demetrius and Helena.
+5.1: Puck attends the weddings of Theseus and Hippolyta; Lysander and Hermia; Demetrius and Helena.

 5.1: After the married couples go to bed, Puck performs his duty as a household spirit by sweeping the doorway of the house and ensuring that nothing bothers its dwellers.